CompTIA A+

 • Compare and contrast wireless security protocols and authentication methods.

-• Explain common social-engineering attacks, threats, and vulnerabilities.
+• Compare and contrast common social engineering attacks, threats, and vulnerabilities.

-• Explain common methods for securing mobile and embedded devices.
+• Given a scenario, apply common methods for securing mobile devices.

-• Given a scenario, use common data destruction and disposal methods.
+• Compare and contrast common data destruction and disposal methods.

-• Given a scenario, install and configure browsers and relevant security settings.
+• Given a scenario, configure relevant security settings in a browser.

 Day 5